-No. If you know any other languages, just try it there, there is no subject.
-That is, when I say no subject, no overt presence of a subject.
-But you would agree that in all the languages English, Hindi, Tamil, Malayalam that we have seen right now, in all of them the implied subject is you, is that true?
-The answer to this question is "Principle of economy".
-If it is "you", then what is the point of saying that?
+Professor: Is there a subject there?
+No. If you know any other languages, just try it there.
+There is no subject that is when I say no subject, no overt presence of a subject, but you would agree that in all the languages English, Hindi, Tamil, Malayalam that we have seen right now, in all of them, the implied subject is you.
+Is that true?
+The answer to this question is the principle of economy.
+If it is you everywhere, then what is the point of saying that?

-When we say go home, right.
-We mean, if I am talking to him and I am telling him go home, I do not mean you go home, right?
-This is why the subject of an imperative sentence is going to be second person.
-And if the second person is subject employed in every language, , languages do not feel the need to express it overtly and they tend to suppress it.
+When we say go home, we mean, if I am talking to him and I am telling him go home, I do not mean you go home.
+This is why the subject of an imperative sentence is going to be second person and if the second person is the subject employed in every language, the languages do not feel the need to express it overtly and they tend to suppress it.
+The lexical suppression that is, not keeping subject overtly present in the language does not mean deleting the place of the subject.

-The lexical suppression that is not keeping subject overtly present in the language does not mean deleting the place of subject; we can still retrieve the subject as "you".
+We can still retrieve the subject as you.
 As long as we retrieve it, dropping is not at all a problem.
-Now keep that in mind, dropping does not mean no presence.
-Conceptually it is present, so when we say no sentence without a subject, we are talking about conceptual present of subject.

-We are not talking about, in a written sentence subject must be there, is this point clear, right?
-Now look at it once again um before I go to predicate and talk little bit about that, let me tell you one more point about this, about subjects.
-In languages like Hindi, Tamil, Malayalam, we can drop subjects in other places too.
-Suppose I want to say "I am eating an ice cream".
+Now keep that in mind dropping does not mean no presence.
+Conceptually, it is present.
+So, when we say, no sentence without a subject, we are talking about conceptual presence of subject.
+We are not talking about a written sentence; the subject must be there.
+Is this point clear?
+Now look at it once again, before I go to predicate and talk a little bit about that.
+Let me tell you one more point about this, about subjects.
+In a language like Hindi, Tamil, Malayalam, we can drop subjects in other places too.
+Suppose I want to say I am eating an ice cream.
+How do I say that in